- What is the Adobe Creativity Scholarships program?

 Q: What do scholarship recipients receive?

 A: Scholarship amounts will vary depending on the location of the college/university, the type of college/university (state university, private university, community college, etc.), and the Creativity Scholar’s expected financial need.
-While every effort is made to cover most, if not all, of the Creativity Scholar’s tuition and fee costs, please note that this will not always be possible due to funding availability.
+While every effort is made to cover most, if not all, of the Creativity Scholar’s education costs, please note that this will not always be possible due to funding availability.

 Q: How will I demonstrate academic progress?

 A: Scholarship recipients will be asked to send progress reports twice per academic year.
 These progress reports will be completed by the Scholar and by an appropriate representative from the Scholar’s college/university, and include a copy of the current academic transcript.

 A: The application must be completed online at AdobeScholarship.com.

 Q: What does the application require?

 - Online application form.

 - A personal statement of up to 500 words.